vbhavank/ProbabilisticActionSegmentRefiener/README.md

 We followed the [Diffusion Action Segmentation](https://arxiv.org/abs/2303.17959) (ICCV 2023) paper and used their code at [DiffAct](https://finspire13.github.io/DiffAct-Project-Page/) as a base for our work.

 ## Environment
-Python 3.9+
+Python 3.9+,
-Pytorch Latest version CUDA 11.3+ networkx numpy scipy matplotlib tqdm json
+Pytorch Latest version CUDA 11.3+, networkx, numpy, scipy, matplotlib, tqdm, json,

 ## Data